harleyharl/looperman_samples/Notes.md

  3. browse samples by number of downloads

-2. returns a list of samples - which sample would you like to play (push the number or push and hold the number for continuous play)?
+2. returns a list of samples sorted in the order chosen - which sample would you like to play (push the number or push and hold the number for continuous play)?

 	1. “808 nightmare” - 1A
 	2. “mom’s spaghetti” - 1A